lahunruh/gtMAP/README.md

 ## In Vitro Data

 The plate per-well viral loads used for in vitro validation can be found in the data folder.
 The resulting PCR-test results (Ct-values) can also be found there.
-To extract the in vitro results the following script can be run
+To extract the in vitro results the following script can be run.
-(FINISH!!)

 ```R
 library(gtMAP)